jasonknight/hyde/README.md

 # Basic Idea

 You create a series of files with markdown in them, the program recursively compiles them to HTML in the target directory in the same structure.
 Files named with an `_` are special and not compiled.
+ANY file not named with an `_` will end up in the target directory, and ALL files are run through the templating engine.
+Files named with `.md` are run through the templating engine and then wrapped in the `layout`.

+If you DON'T want to use layouts (or just for a directory), then create a `_layout.html` file with just the action tag `{{.Content}}` and then handle header and footer, or whatever on a per file basis.

-## Special files
+# Special files

 ### _layout.html